filesverse/filerix/docs/guide/usage/cpp.md

 The C++ code interacts with the `filerix` library to fetch the disk usage of a given directory (`/` by default).
 Here’s a quick breakdown of the key components:

 - **DriveUtils::GetDriveUsage**: This function retrieves the disk usage details (used space and total space) for the given path.
-- **Logger::Info**: This utility logs information (like the disk usage) to a log file or the console.
 - **std::cout**: The result is printed to the console for the user to see.

 This simple program is designed to showcase how to use `filerix` for filesystem operations and how to integrate it into a C++ project with CMake and Meson.